 In addition to the technical aspects, there are legal ones to consider.

 In short, no interpreter may be recorded without his or her knowledge and without his or her consent.
 This is necessary in order to protect the interpreter against any proceedings taken by a third party.
-Authorization is also needed from the event organizer (if he or she is not the principal user of the recording) as well as that of the original speakers at the meeting.
+Authorisation is also needed from the event organiser (if he or she is not the principal user of the recording) as well as that of the original speakers at the meeting.

 The AIIC (International Association of Conference Interpreters) provides practical information on the conditions governing the use of recordings of interpretations at conferences.
 In general, contracts governing the provision of interpretation services contain a copyright assignment clause and details about remuneration.

 So, start tackling the technical as well as the legal sides of recording your conference sessions as soon as you can to avoid any last-minute snags.
 If you need help finding recording equipment or have any concerns about restrictions on use of recordings at your event, get in touch with us.